gclear96/vault-terraform-repo/README.md

 - Write/read the `external-secrets` policy (`sys/policies/acl/*`)
 - Manage the `kv/` mount (`sys/mounts/*`)

+This repo defines a recommended automation policy at `policies/terraform-vault.hcl` and manages it as `vault_policy.terraform_vault` (name: `terraform-vault` by default).
+Use a token with that policy for CI.

 ## Connect to Vault (port-forward)

 In one terminal: